Gyskard/Gyskard/README.md

 ### Hey!

-My name is Thomas Margueritat, a 22‑year‑old French guy :blush:
+* My name is Thomas Margueritat, a 22‑year‑old French guy :blush:
-<br/>I'm an apprentice software engineer at Thales :satellite:
+* I'm an apprentice software engineer at Thales :satellite:
-<br/>I like SF literature, biking, cooking and computer science :computer:
+* I like SF literature, biking, cooking and computer science :computer:

 <p>
   <a href="https://marguerit.at" target="_blank"><img alt="marguerit.at" src="https://img.shields.io/badge/My website-%230A0A0A.svg?&style=for-the-badge" />